-Damage to your analyzer will occur if the receiver input power exceeds +26 dBm or $\pm30$ Vdc.
-The analyzer's source cannot exceed this level.
-However, if your DUT has gain, attenuation on the analyzer's input port may be necessary.
-See "Attenuation and Amplification in a Measurement Setup" on page 3-12.
+Damage to your analyzer will occur if the receiver input power exceeds +20~dBm or $\pm30~Vdc$.
+The analyzer's source cannot significantly exceed this level, however if your DUT has gain, then attenuation on the analyzer's RF IN port may be necessary.
+See "Attenuation and Amplification in a Measurement Setup" on page 3-8 for more information.